Armageddon It

 "Armageddon It" is a song by the English rock band Def Leppard from their 1987 album Hysteria.
-It was released as a single in 1988 and went to No. 3 in the US, becoming their 3rd top 10 hit.
-It also reached the top 10 in Canada and New Zealand and the top 20 in Ireland and the United Kingdom.
+It was released as a single in 1988 and went to number 3 in the US, becoming their third Top 10 hit.
+It also reached the Top 10 in Canada and New Zealand and the Top 20 in Ireland and the United Kingdom.

 The vocal style of the song is described as "T. Rex meets Eddie Cochran with backing vocals", according to lead singer Joe Elliott in the liner notes for Vault: Def Leppard Greatest Hits (1980–1995).
 There are two mixes of the song that appeared on the single: the "Atomic mix", which is the album version, and the "Nuclear mix", which is an extended version.

 Writing and recording

 "Armageddon It" was one of the songs dating back to the initial writing sessions for Hysteria in Dublin in 1984.
 However, the original song was re-written, keeping the chord progression and key, as Steve Clark elaborated: "The chorus wasn’t strong enough so we changed the chorus.
 Then we thought the chorus is so strong the verse is a bit weak.
 We rewrote the verse and said the bridge stinks.
 There’s not one existing note from the original, but a progression that went over about three years."